dataloop-ai/dtlpy-documentation/docs_build/tutorials_templates/annotations/prompts/chapter.md

 ## FreeText

+This annotation type is used to annotate prompt with a textual response.
 To upload text response for a prompt you need to connect the annotation to the prompt key:

 ```python